We may earn affiliate commissions for the recommended products. Learn more.

 What is a VPN tunnel?

 A VPN tunnel is an encrypted connection between your device and a VPN server.
-It's uncrackable without a cryptographic key, so neither hackers nor your Internet Service Provider (ISP) could gain access to the data.
+It's uncrackable without a cryptographic key, so neither hackers nor your internet service provider (ISP) can access your data.
 This protects users from attacks and hides what they're doing online.

-Effectively, VPN tunnels are a private route to the internet via intermediary servers.
+Effectively, VPN tunnels are private routes to the internet via intermediary servers.
 That's why VPNs are popular among privacy-cautious individuals.

 Stay secure with NordVPN